laoluadewoye/PKI_Practice_Python/CONFIG_GUIDE.md

    is kept during runtime, and at the end or throughout the program, those logs can be saved as a CSV file.
 The filepath that is passed must be at least eight characters long and can either be a relative or absolute filepath.
    This detail is specified by the `log_save_filepath` parameter.
-7) The last detail is how long the program should run.
+7) The 12th detail is how long the program should run.
 This detail is specified using the `runtime` parameter and must be specified in the **HH:MM:SS** time format, or the word "none" in all lowercase.
+8) The last detail is where the database files from the program should be saved.
+This program uses SQLite databases to manage information during the simulation.
+The filepath that is passed must be at least eight characters long and can either be a relative or absolute filepath.
+This detail is specified by the `db_folder_path` parameter.

-These twelve details are the only settings needed to run a PKI network simulation.
+These thirteen details are the settings needed to run a PKI network simulation.
 However, if you wish for more detail, you can also create a manual configuration file.

 # Manual Configuration